tom-tan/zatsu-cwl-generator/README.md

 # How to execute

 There are several ways to execute it.
+See `zatsu-cwl-generator --help` for more details.

 - Use [Docker container](https://hub.docker.com/r/ttanjo/zatsu-cwl-generator)